webyrd/Barliman/README.md

 TODO:

+* create process tree to try all the examples simultaneously
+* add ability to change the evaluator rules and perhaps an explicit grammar as well
+* change green text to bold font instead
+* add structured editing capability, with automatic addition of right parens, auto-addition of logic variables, and perhaps something like paredit
 * remove possible race condition with respect to 'barliman-query.scm' temp file
 * add documentation/tutorial
 * add paper prototype for desired features